-Situated in the heart of North Northumberland, just off the main A1 road, about 15 miles north of Alnwick, 15 miles south of Berwick upon Tweed, and just 5 miles from the spectacular beaches at Bamburgh, Bluebell Farm offers a range of self catering holiday options: the Caravan Park has bases for 40 static caravans and 20 seasonal touring caravans, with a small area for tents and occasional touring units.
-We also have a Bunkbarn, offering hostel style accommodation, the Ark, and 4 self catering cottages, giving a wide range of possibilities for British holidays.
+Situated in the heart of North Northumberland, just off the main A1 road, halfway between Alnwick and Berwick upon Tweed, and just 5 miles from the spectacular beaches at Bamburgh, Bluebell Farm offers a range of self catering holiday options: the Caravan Park has bases for 40 static caravans and 20 seasonal touring caravans, with a small area for tents and occasional touring units.
+We also have two one-man wooden tents - wind and waterproof, with gas camping stove, these are available for hire by the night.
+Bring your own sleeping bag or hire from us.
+We also have a Bunkbarn, offering hostel style accommodation with a self contained Studio annexe, the Ark, and 5 self catering cottages, giving a wide range of choice for self catering holidays in North Northumberland.
+ALL ENQUIRIES SHOULD BE MADE TO 01668 213362 or 07703335430.
+You can also e-mail us at email@example.com or message us on Facebook: Bluebell Farm Caravan Park and Holiday Cottages.

 Belford is a thriving community and there are a number of events which have taken place here in the past or which have become regular attractions - fireworks at New Year, Belford Village Show, a permanent local history exhibition, etc. Details of events are displayed on the Belford Village webpage, www.belfordvillage.co.uk as well as links to local facilities and attractions.